AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-custom.md

 -   Use Baseline \(If a baseline is created for a map\)
 -   Post Generation Workflow

-**Advanced**

-The Advanced tab contains the following configurations:
+The **Advanced** tab contains the following configurations:

 -   Retain temporary files
 -   File Properties

-For details, refer to [Custom preset configuration](#custom-preset-configuration).

-## From the Map dashboard

-Perform the following steps to create the custom preset from the map dashboard:

-1. In the Assets UI, navigate to and select the DITA map to open it in map dashboard.
-1. Ensure that the **Output Presets** tab is selected.
-1. Select **Create** in the toolbar.

-    A new output preset creation form is displayed.

-1. Enter the required configuration details for the Custom preset.
-1. Select **Done** to save the preset settings.

-## Custom preset configuration

-The following options are available for the Custom output preset:
+The details of each configuration option are listed below.

+>[!NOTE]
+>
+> Some configuration options may vary when configuring the preset from the Map dashboard.

 | Custom output options | Description |
 | --- | --- |